mvdan/sh/README.md

 	go get github.com/mvdan/sh/cmd/shfmt

 You can feed it standard input, any number of files or any number of directories to recurse into.
-When recursing, it will operate on .sh and .bash files and ignore files starting with a period.
+When recursing, it will operate on `.sh` and `.bash` files and ignore files starting with a period.

+	shfmt -l -w script.sh

+Use `-i N` to indent with a number of spaces instead of tabs.